 What’s the Best 18650 Battery

-There is discussion of what’s the best method to test batteries and represent the result in the comment.
-Please note that I did the test just to find the best 18650 batteries FOR MY OWN USE, I am only sharing my experience as I thought some of you might find it useful.
-Please do you own research and testing, and take my words as a grain of salt.
+Please note the testing was to find the best 18650 batteries FOR MY OWN USE, I am only sharing my experience and results as I thought some of you might find it useful.

 I have selected these batteries because of their high capacity and good reviews.
 I will surely test some other batteries in the future, please let me know what you want to see tested in the comment.